Canberra Writers Festival 2023: 2, Celebrating the classics

 So much is in what we make of things.
 The stories we construct about our place in our families are essential to our lives.

 And this is true, whether or not the stories so constructed are “true”.
 The implication is you need to know what you are doing.
-Colin, for example, finding himself, through his own actions, disconnected from his indigenous heritage, wants to return, but
+Colin, for example, finding himself, through his own actions, disconnected from his Indigenous heritage, wants to return, but

 she told me if I was going to make my way home I’d better do it soon before the dust had covered my tracks.